Assassination of Shinzo Abe: State funeral

 On 14 July 2022, six days after the assassination, the Kishida Cabinet formally decided a state funeral of Abe to be held on 27 September at the Nippon Budokan.
 The cost of the entire ceremony would be paid by the national coffer, drawn from the "annual contingency fund" which was meant for emergency situations like natural disasters.
 On 26 August, the cabinet approved a budget of 249.4 million yen (about in August 2022) which did not include the cost of security, but in an estimation announced by the cabinet on 6 September, the grand total of the actual cost with the inclusion of security (800 million yen), hosting foreign dignitaries (600 million yen), and other miscellaneous cost (10 million yen) would be at least 1.66 billion yen.
 The cabinet made the decision without seeking consensus in the parliament, but attempted to convince the opposing lawmakers after they finalised the decision.
 Kishida insisted pushing forward the state funeral on the grounds of Abe being the longest serving prime minister of Japan, as well as his achievements on domestic affairs and foreign policies.
 On the other hand, Kishida reaffirmed that, similar to Yoshida's state funeral, the government would only plead with, but not mandate the public to mourn Abe during his state funeral.

 There was one precedent of a state funeral for a post-war Japanese leader, Shigeru Yoshida, held in 1967 which cost 18 million yen in taxpayer funds.
-Originally the "State Funeral Decree" (国葬令) was enacted in 1926 by the end of Taisho period.
+Originally the "State Funeral Decree" (国葬令) was enacted in 1926 by the end of the Taisho period.
 Articles three and five stipulated that the "prime minister shall conduct a state funeral for any one who made exceptional contribution to the country not of the imperial family under the Emperor's decree".
 After the Second World War, the new Constitution of Japan went into effect in 1947, and the State Funeral Decree was declared null and void.
 Although the state funeral for Yoshida decided by the then Prime Minister Eisaku Satō lacked any constitutional basis, by that time, only the Japanese Communist Party opposed the decision.
 Post-war funerals for the Emperor of Japan, while technically following the custom of a state funeral, have been known as the "Ceremony of the Imperial Funeral" since 1947.